-The MT9VDDF3272 and MT9VDDF6472 are high-speed, CMOS, dynamic random-access, 256MB and 512MB memory modules organized in x72 (ECC) configuration.
+The MT9VDDT1672A, MT9VDDT3272A, and MT9VDDT6472A are high-speed CMOS, dynamic random-access, 128MB, 256MB, and 512MB memory modules organized in a x72 (ECC) configuration.
 DDR SDRAM modules use internally configured quad-bank DDR SDRAM devices.

 DDR SDRAM modules use a double data rate architecture to achieve high-speed operation.
-The double data rate architecture is essentially a $2n$ -prefetch architecture with an interface designed to transfer two data words per clock cycle at the I/O pins.
-A single read or write access for the DDR SDRAM module effectively consists of a single $2n$ -bit wide, one-clock-cycle data transfer at the internal DRAM core and two corresponding $n$ -bit wide, one-half-clock-cycle data transfers at the I/O pins.
+Double data rate architecture is essentially a $2n$ -prefetch architecture with an interface designed to transfer two data words per clock cycle at the I/O pins.
+A single read or write access for the DDR SDRAM module effectively consists of a single $2n$ -bit wide, one-clock-cycle data transfer at the internal DRAM core and two corresponding n -bit wide, one-half-clock-cycle data transfers at the I/O pins.